Njerve Pipeline Wind Stats

 Wind Stats

-This chart describes how commonly and how strongly the wind blows from different directions over a normal July.
-The longest spokes point in the directions the wind most commonly blows from and the shade of blue indicates the strength, with the strongest winds shown by dark blue.
-It is based on 2974 NWW3 forecasts of wind since since 2006, at 3hr intervals, for the closest NWW3 model node to Njerve Pipeline, located 11 km away (7 miles).
+The rose diagram illustrates how often and how strongly the wind blows from different directions through a typical September.
+The longest spokes point in the directions the wind most commonly blows from and the shade of blue implies the strength, with the strongest winds shown by the darkest shade of blue.
+It is based on 2880 NWW3 forecasts of wind since since 2006, at 3hr intervals, for the closest NWW3 model node to Njerve Pipeline, located 11 km away (7 miles).
 There are not enough recording stations world wide to use actual wind data.
-Invevitably some coastal places have very localized wind effects that would not be predicted by NWW3.
+No doubt some coastal places have very localized wind effects that would not be predicted by NWW3.
 According to the model, the most common wind at Njerve Pipeline blows from the SSW.
-If the rose plot shows a nearly round shape, it means there is no strong bias in wind direction at Njerve Pipeline.
-Converseley, dominant spokes show favoured directions, and the more deep blue, the stronger the wind.
+If the rose diagram shows a close to circular outline, it means there is no strong bias in wind direction at Njerve Pipeline.
+On the other hand, dominant spokes illustrate favoured directions, and the more dark blue, the stronger the wind.
 Spokes point in the direction the wind blows from.
-During a typical July, the model suggests that winds are light enough for the sea to be glassy (pale blue) about 7% of the time (2 days each July) and blows offshore 9% of the time (0 days in an average July).
-Over an average July winds exceeding >40kph (25mph) are not expected, but 2 have winds on the range 30-40 (19-25) at Njerve Pipeline
+Over an average September, the model suggests that winds are light enough for the sea to be glassy (the lightest shade of blue) about 3% of the time (1 days each September) and blows offshore just 5% of the time (0 days in an average September).
+During a typical September wind stronger than >40kph (25mph) was expected for only a single days at Njerve Pipeline